Biden says social media misinformation on Covid 'killing people' - RFI

 "There is a clear message that is coming through: this is becoming a pandemic of the unvaccinated," Centers for Disease Control and Prevention director Rochelle Walensky told reporters on Friday.

-White House Press Secretary Jen Psaki said that Facebook and others are not doing enough.
+White House Press Secretary Jen Psaki said that Facebook and others are not doing enough to push back.

 "Everybody has a role to play in making sure there's accurate information," she said.